What do I do if my Telstra Smart Home camera is offline?

 Make sure your hub is connected to the internet.
 If it’s not, see our article on Troubleshooting your Telstra Smart Home Hub for instructions on how to fix this.

 This article is about resolving issues with cameras that are already paired.
 If you camera isn’t paired to your Telstra Smart home yet, see our articles on Pairing an Indoor Camera or Pairing an Outdoor Camera for instructions on how to finish your camera setup.

 You’ll need to be home to troubleshoot this issue.

 Important: Do not reset your Smart Home Hub; if you do, you’ll need to talk with one of our tech experts to get up and running again.
 In some instances, you’ll also need to re-pair your devices and re-create your automations.
-If you’ve already pressed the reset button on your hub, call 13 22 00 and say “Smart home support”.
+If you’ve already pressed the reset button on your hub, contact us and say “Smart home support”.

 Restart the app

 Hard close the Smart Home app by double tapping the home button and swiping up (iOS) or the overview button (square) button and swiping up (Android).
 Reopen the app and try again.